Do you want to set up a free ebook download on your blog?

 It will take you less than fifteen minutes to do this, and it is quite straightforward.

 Here’s how to give away free ebooks on WordPress and you don’t need a degree in computer science to do it.

 Step One: Install a plugin

-You need to install a specialised download plugin and install it on your site.
+You need to install a specialized download plugin and install it on your site.

 There is no dedicated WordPress ebook download plugin.
 But you can use almost any download manager plugin to do the job.